MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/siem.md

 ---

-# SIEM integration - - PUBLIC PREVIEW - -
+# SIEM integration -PUBLIC PREVIEW-

 You can now integrate Cloud App Security with your SIEM server to enable centralized monitoring of alerts and activities.
 Integrating with a SIEM service allows you to better protect your cloud applications while maintaining your usual security workflow, automating security procedures and correlating between cloud-based and on-premises events.
 The Cloud App Security SIEM agent runs on your server and pulls alerts and activities from Cloud App Security and streams them into the SIEM server.